 End Option 1

-Option 2: Include if customer electes the PLVS option at the time of product choice prior to/concurrent with contract offer.
+Option 2: Include if customer elects the PLVS option at the time of product choice prior to/concurrent with contract offer.

-Reviewer’s Note: If no customer elects the Peak Load Variance Service at their initial product election, then BPA will no longer offer the service during the remaining term of the Agreement.
+Reviewer’s Note: If no customer elects the Peak Load Variance Service at their initial product choice, then BPA will no longer offer the service during the remaining term of the Agreement.

 1.4.8 Peak Load Variance Service (PLVS)